 Every year, the Macoupin County Treasurer holds its annual tax sale to auction off all unpaid taxes for the current year.
 Any questions on Tax Sale procedures and delinquent property lists should be addressed to the Macoupin County Treasurer.

 If your unpaid taxes have been sold, the Clerk's office can provide you with an Estimate of Redemption, detailing the amount necessary to redeem (pay) your taxes and remove the threat of losing your property.
+For anyone needing to pay delinquent taxes, the online property tax search allows you to see an up-to-date estimate of how much you owe.

 Redemption can only be made by means of cash, certified funds or money order made payable to the Macoupin County Clerk.
 Once the redemption is satisfied a receipt will be issued.